 Your details were obtained from your GP’s list, so it is important that he or she has your correct name, address and date of birth.
 GP practices are contacted, in turn, every 3 years so you will not necessarily get your invitation in the year that you turn 50.
 As long as you are registered with your GP, you will be invited for breast screening by your 53rd birthdayBack to top

 How is my screening information used?

 Screening records are regularly reviewed in order to monitor and improve the quality of the programme and to increase the expertise of specialist staff.
 This is an important part of any screening programme.
 Staff working for the Northern Ireland breast screening programme may see and review your records.
-If you need any further information on how your records are kept and shared, you can contact the Public Health Agency, Quality Assurance Reference Centre on: 028 90 311611.Back to top
+If you need any further information on how your records are kept and shared, you can contact the Public Health Agency, Young Person and Adult Screening Team on 02895 360459.Back to top